bruab/bruab.github.io/_posts/2024-12-13-anxiety-oriented-project-management.md

 In these situations, try the following.

+{% include image.html url="/images/anxiety-oriented-project-management.png" alt="a flowchart of the steps in this post" %}

 ## List out all your projects

 _Don't_ open up a todo app or project management tool and for fuck's sake do not ask a chatbot.
 Use a piece of paper or blank text file.
 If you can't remember a project, it's not important right now.